SharzyL/SharzyL.github.io/README.md

 Here are some features to be implemented on `sharzy.in`:

-1. PWA

 1. static blog search

 1. Latest modified date

-1. Make up an icon and configure manifest

 Here are some bigger goals to be achieved: